angrave/Loncapa-to-excel/README.md

 ## Overview

-This project converts a Loncapa server data into anonymized csv data, that can then open by Excel or used as starting point for further processing.
+This project converts a Loncapa server data into anonymized csv data, that can then opened by Excel or used as starting point for further processing.

 ## Requirements

 Uses Python 3 and Pandas
-The optional .db extractor component requires a C99 gnu compiler and binary library gdm to read .db files.
+The optional .db extractor component requires a C99 gnu compiler and an early version of the gdm link library to read the .db files (v.1.8 gdb); more recent versions of gdm may not recognize the earlier file format.

 ## Optional preprocessing step (required for older versions of Loncapa server data)